devraulczr/Reliable.HttpClient/CONTRIBUTING.md

-# Contributing to HttpClient.Resilience
+# Contributing to Reliable.HttpClient

-Thank you for your interest in contributing to HttpClient.Resilience!
+Thank you for your interest in contributing to Reliable.HttpClient!
 This guide will help you get started.

 ## Getting Started